Call Us

 Once you’ve established who the person you trust the most is, it can be beneficial to be open and honest about what you’re experiencing.
 You don’t have the tell them everything straightaway; you could start small, as opening up may make you feel a little vulnerable at first.
 When you’re sure you feel comfortable talking to this person, you can be as open as you wish.

-Remember, this person cares about you and won’t want you to suffer in silence.
+Remember, this person cares about you and won’t want you to struggle.
 Instead, they’ll be able to listen to what you’re going through and provide emotional support.

 Dedicated charities